neuzhangyf/neuzhangyf.github.io/_pages/about.md

 I am a professor of <a href='http://www.cse.neu.edu.cn/'>School of Computer Science and Engineering</a> at <a href='https://www.neu.edu.cn/'>Northeastern University</a>, China.
 During my Ph.
 D. study, I spent 2.5 years working under supervision of <a href='https://infosec.cs.umass.edu/person/gao-lixin'>Prof. Lixin Gao</a> at <a href='https://www.umass.edu/'>University of Massachusetts Amherst</a> as a visiting Ph.D. student (Aug.
 2009 - Apr.
 2012).
 I also worked as a visiting scholar in <a href='https://xiaodongzhang1911.github.io/'>Prof. Xiaodong Zhang</a>'s group at <a href='https://www.osu.edu/'>Ohio State University</a> (Dec.
 2016 - Dec.
 2017).

-I am leading <a href='https://idc-neu.github.io/'>iDC-NEU group</a> where many enthusiastic and talent students work together.
+I am leading <a href='https://idc-neu.github.io/'>iDC-NEU group</a> where many enthusiastic and talented students work together.
 My research interest focuses on building data systems including database systems, graph processing systems, and systems for AI.
-I am also working with several industry groups, including Huawei's GaussDB, Alibaba's Damo Academy, Ant's TuGraph, and so on.
+I am also working with several industry groups (Huawei's GaussDB, Alibaba Damo Academy's GraphScope, Ant's TuGraph, and so on) targeting on solving real problems.